 It’s All About Comfort And Mood

-Shelter Director, Erin Buckmaster explains the benefits and why the shelter dogs love their armchairs so much.
+Shelter Director, Erin Buckmaster explains the benefits and why the shelter dogs simply love their armchairs.
 “First of all, the dogs are off the floor and out of drafts.
 They are more comfortable and less stressed.
 Because of this, their behavior improves and they become more adoptable,” she told us.

 Buckmaster then went on to mention that in February the first chairs were put in the lobby, in an area specially set up for the three dogs that had been at the shelter the longest.
 That way visitors see them as soon as they walk in and they can immediately visualize them relaxing on a chair or a sofa in their own home.
 It was a big hit.